 - Secure ballot return locations

-September 17 – PA Supreme Court rules on election reform lawsuits.
-Leaders issue statement: PA Supreme Court ruling undermines election security.
-Ruling derails all negotiations for an agreed-to election reform bill.
+September 17, 2020 – The PA Supreme Court (PASC) rules on election reform lawsuits.
+Senate Republican leaders issue a statement in response: PA Supreme Court ruling undermines election security.
+The ruling derails all negotiations for an agreed-to election reform bill.
+The PASC rules:

-- In a case brought by the Pennsylvania Democratic Party before the Pennsylvania Supreme Court, the Court found that drop boxes were permitted because the Election Code allowed returns of ballots to “the county board of election,” which is permitted under the Code to operate out of its office and other locations it may choose – which could include utilizing drop boxes if it so chooses.
+- Drop Boxes – were permitted because the Election Code allowed returns of ballots to “the county board of election,” which is permitted under the Code to operate out of its office and other locations it may choose – which could include utilizing drop boxes if it so chooses.

-- In the case brought by the Pennsylvania Democratic Party, the Court ordered that all ballots postmarked by Election Day and received by the Board of Elections by 5 pm on the Friday following the election would be counted; ballots postmarked after Election Day would not count regardless of when they are received.
+- All ballots postmarked by Election Day and received by the Board of Elections by 5 pm on the Friday following the election would be counted,

-- In addition, the Pennsylvania Supreme Court ordered that any ballot received by 5 pm on Friday following the election would count even if it did not have a postmark as long as there was no other indication that the ballot had been submitted to the postal service for delivery after Election Day (i.e., if the ballot was dated after Election Day by the voter).
+- Any ballot received by 5 pm on Friday following the election would count even if it did not have a postmark as long as there was no other indication that the ballot had been submitted to the postal service for delivery after Election Day (i.e., if the ballot was dated after Election Day by the voter).